-The 1983 Opel Junior concept personified the adage; small is beautiful.
+The 1983 Opel Junior concept personified the adage, small is beautiful.

 But if the outside was well received, the interior was where true madness resided.
 Chris Bangle’s interior was designed with more than a nod to the Issigonis Mini and Giugiaro’s aforementioned Panda.
 Everything was removable, including the clock which could double as an alarm.
 The instrument modules could be added to, according to the owner’s budget and the interior vents were attached to rubber hoses, so they could be moved in any direction.
 Even the seat covers had a dual use – they could be removed and used as sleeping bags.
-So even if it did look a bit of a mess, there certainly was no shortage of ideas – (and potentially – rattles).
+So even if it did look a bit of an unholy mess, there certainly was no shortage of ideas – (and potentially – rattles one assumes).
 But lets face it, the Junior was really all about the exterior.

-And it was the exterior that proved the most lasting testament, beginning a move towards friendlier (dare we say cuter) forms; prefiguring the second generation Corsa B and influencing Giugiaro’s Fiat Punto and Nissan’s Micra, to name just two.
+And it was the exterior that provided the most lasting testament, beginning a move towards friendlier (cuter) forms, prefiguring the second generation Corsa B and even influencing Giugiaro’s Fiat Punto and Nissan’s second generation Micra, to name just two.
 Kodama went on to be responsible for the Tigra and the third generation Corsa C, both of which took cues from the Junior concept.